KingsGambitLab/Lecture_Notes/Academy DSA Typed Notes/Advanced/DSA Stacks 2 Nearest Smaller or Greater Element.md

 return result;
 ```

-#### Time Complexity
+### Time Complexity

 This approach has a time complexity of $O(n^2)$ because for each element, it requires checking all elements to its left.
 It is inefficient for large input arrays.

 ---

 ### Question

 If A = [8, x, x, x, x, 5, x, x, x, x...]
-For any element > 5 can the element 8 become nearest smaller element on left?
+For any element present after 5, can the element 8 become nearest smaller element on left?

-**Choices**
+### Choices

 - [ ] Yes
 - [x] No

-#### Explanation
+### Explanation

 Not really since 5 will be the answer for them.

 ---
-### Nearest Smallest Element Optimized Approach
+## Nearest Smallest Element Optimized Approach

-#### Observation/Intuition:
+### Observation/Intuition:

-When iterating through the array from left to right, we want to find the nearest smaller element on the left for each element efficiently.
+To efficiently find the nearest smaller element to the left of each element in an array, you can use a stack.
+Here’s a simplified explanation:

-* Using a stack helps us keep track of potential candidates for the nearest smaller element as we move from left to right.
-The stack stores the indices of elements that have not yet found their nearest smaller element.
+1. **Use a Stack:** As you move from left to right through the array, use a stack to keep track of element indices that haven't yet found their nearest smaller element.

-* When we encounter a new element, we check if it is smaller than the element at the top of the stack (the most recent candidate for the nearest smaller element).
-If it is, we know that the element at the top of the stack cannot be the nearest smaller element for any future elements because the new element is closer and smaller.
-Therefore, we pop elements from the stack until we find an element that is smaller than the current element or until the stack becomes empty.
+2. **Compare with Stack's Top:** For each new element, compare it with the element at the top of the stack.
+If the new element is smaller, it means it's the nearest smaller element for the future elements, making the stack's top element no longer valid.
-* The popped elements from the stack are assigned as the nearest smaller elements on the left for the corresponding indices.
-* By doing this, we efficiently find the nearest smaller element for each element in the array without the need for nested loops or extensive comparisons, resulting in a linear time complexity of O(n).

-#### Optimized Approach:

-* Create an empty stack to store the indices of elements.
-* Initialize an empty result array with -1 values.
-* Iterate through the input array from left to right.
-* For each element, while the stack is not empty and the element at the current index is less than or equal to the element at the index stored at the top of the stack, pop elements from the stack and update the result array for those popped elements.
-* After the loop, the stack will contain indices of elements that haven't found their nearest smaller element.
-These elements have no smaller element on the left side.
-* The result array will contain the index of the nearest smaller element for all other elements.
-* Return the result array.
+3. **Pop the Stack:** Continue popping the stack until you find an element smaller than the current one or the stack is empty.
+This way, the popped elements are marked as having their nearest smaller element found.

+4. **Linear Time Complexity:** This method avoids nested loops and extensive comparisons, allowing you to find each element's nearest smaller neighbor with a linear time complexity, 𝑂(𝑛)

+By continuously updating the stack and assigning nearest smaller elements efficiently, this approach streamlines the process, ensuring each element's comparison is handled as you iterate through the array.

 ---
-### Nearest Smallest Element Optimized Approach Dry Run
+## Nearest Smallest Element Optimized Approach Dry Run

 * Initialize an empty stack and an empty result array of the same length as A filled with -1s.